zendframework/zend-expressive-hal/docs/book/factories.md

       represents the resource identifier; defaults to "id".
     - `route_params`: an array of additional routing parameters to use when generating the self relational link for the resource.
+    - `max_depth`: the number of nesting levels processed.
+Defaults to 10.
 - For `RouteBasedCollectionMetadata`:
     - `collection_class`: the collection class the metadata describes.
     - `collection_relation`: the embedded relation for the collection in the